towersvault/shinpokered/README.md

 - Graphical Fixes
+  - Gym leader names have been restored on the trainer card
+    - These were removed during localization as a simple and expedient solution
+    - So this is more of a correction to the localization than a strict graphical error
   - Glitched sprites can no longer cause a buffer overflow that corrupts the hall of fame
   - Returning from the status screen when an opponent is in substitute/minimize no longer glitches the graphics
   - PC graphic restored to celadon hotel